-The cornerstone of the PAIR program is a national network of more than 200 Research Advocates from 42 states who are actively changing how research is done by setting research priorities, partnering with researchers and informing the PD community.
+The cornerstone of the PAIR program is a national network of more than 180 Research Advocates from 38 states who are actively changing how research is done by prioritizing research, improving studies and influencing stakeholders.

 “By helping to decide what research should take priority, I can ensure studies reflect the needs of people with Parkinson's.”